 Attorney Inefficiencies that Leave Clients with High Costs

 When it comes to cost, attorneys don't have a reputation of coming cheap, but how do you determine if their charges are necessary or over the top?
+Are there specific areas where attorneys could improve the value of their services?
 Attorney Patrick Lamb of Valorem Law Group, a value-driven business litigation firm in Chicago, has five ways lawyers often waste client money.

 1. Filing needless motions

 To file a motion, it has to be written and filed.
 There is often also some lengthy brief prepared, and then at least one, and frequently two, court appearances.
 All too often, these motions serve no strategic or tactical purpose.
 They simply do no affect the outcome of the case.

 Why send two lawyers to court, or have two or more attend depositions?
 Why have younger lawyers draft something that is almost entirely redrafted by a more senior one?
 These work process inefficiencies can be easily avoided, but attorneys aren't trained to consider process efficiencies.

 3. Every stone doesn't need to be picked up and examined